-Per the CASE Global Reporting Standards (1st Edition) Reporting Standard and Management Guidelines for Education (4th Edition), a grant is defined as a contribution received by an institution or either unrestricted or restricted use in the furtherance of the institution that typically comes from a corporation, foundation, or other organization, rather than an individual.
+Per the CASE Global Reporting Standards (1st Edition), a grant is defined as a contribution received by an institution or either unrestricted or restricted use in the furtherance of the institution that typically comes from a corporation, foundation, or other organization, rather than an individual.
 An institution may determine if what a donor calls a grant is, for internal recordkeeping, a gift.
 Ultimately, such contributions must also adhere to the IRS definition of a charitable gift.